Drew Dalman

-Drew Brazil Dalman (born October 15, 1998) is an American football center for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Stanford.
+Drew Brazil Dalman (born October 15, 1998) is an American professional football center for the Chicago Bears of the National Football League (NFL).
+He played college football for the Stanford Cardinal.

 College career

 Dalman was ranked as a three–star recruit out of high school.
 He committed to Stanford, where his father went to play football, on August 30, 2016.

 Dalman had other offers from Arizona, Colorado, Columbia, Fresno State, Idaho, Michigan, Nevada, Washington, Wyoming and Yale.

 Dalman played 4 years at Stanford as a center.
 Dalman started 22-of-25 games (20 at center, two at guard) over four years for the Cardinal.

 Dalman did not allow a single pressure as a senior, fortifying a Stanford offensive line that did not allow a sack all season in 2020.

-Dalman earned first-team All-Pac 12 honors as a senior and was named team captain.
+Dalman earned first-team All-Pac-12 Conference honors as a senior and was named team captain.

 Dalman started all 12 games at center as a junior in 2019 and was named second-team All-Pac 12.
 Dalman was named to second-team 2020–2021 CoSIDA Academic All-America team after majoring in mechanical engineering and maintaining a 3.61 grade point average.

 Professional career

 Atlanta Falcons

-Dalman was drafted by the Atlanta Falcons with the 114th pick in the fourth round of the 2021 NFL Draft.
+Dalman was selected by the Atlanta Falcons with the 114th pick in the fourth round of the 2021 NFL draft.
 He signed his four-year rookie contract with Atlanta on June 17, 2021.

+After his rookie season as a backup, Dalman was named the Falcons starting center from 2022 to 2024.

+Chicago Bears

+On March 13, 2025, Dalman signed a three-year, $42 million contract with the Chicago Bears.